pablgonz/travis-ci-latex-pdf/README.md

 If you want to add/update a method to build LaTeX, look in the [contributing guidelines](.github/contributing.rst).

 # <a name="gitlab">GitLab CI</a>

+At the moment, only the Texlive method explained [above](#pdflatex) was tested in GitLab for this repo.
+The instructions are similar but with of course a different configuration file, which can be found in [gitlab/texlive](gitlab/texlive) for now.
+This still has to be moved to GitLab.
+The only disadvantage is that the caching of TeX Live does not work, because it is not installed in the project, but artifacts have to be in the project directory for GitLab.
+The build time for the example file is around four minutes.

 A more extensive overview of configurations for GitLab CI will come in the future, either in this or an other repo.
 Please contribute if you can help with this!